tpm2-software/tpm2-tools/man/common/tcti.md

 	* socket - Typically used with the old resource manager, or talking directly to a simulator.
 	* device - Used when talking directly to a TPM device file.
+	* none   - Do not initialize a connection with the TPM.
+Some tools allow for off-tpm options and thus support not using a TCTI.
+Tools that do not support it will error when attempted to be used without a TCTI connection.
+Does not support *ANY* options and *MUST BE* presented as the exact text of "none".

   * _TPM2TOOLS\_DEVICE\_FILE_:
 	When using the device TCTI, specify the TPM device file.
 The default is